-The PSAT 8/9 follows the same timing as all other tests in the SAT Suite, so you'll be preparing yourself for the same format as the PSAT/NMSQT® and the SAT.
+The PSAT 8/9 follows the same timing as all other tests in the SAT Suite, so you'll be preparing yourself for the same format as the PSAT 10 and the SAT.

-You must complete all sections of the test based on your approved timing, and get to the Congratulations screen to confirm that your answers were submitted.
+You must complete all sections of the test based on your approved timing.
+If you have been approved for extended time (up to time and one-half, up to double time, or more), you have the option of moving to the next part of the test before your full extended time expires, once the standard testing time has passed.
+For more information, see Accommodations and Digital Testing on page 6.
 If you leave before dismissal, your test may be considered incomplete or may be subject to cancellation.
 Do not close your laptop lid or cover or turn off your tablet screen at any point until you are dismissed.